Clicky

 Con #1: No Course Structure

-If you’re looking for a structured syllabus with a coherent theme that ties everything together, then you’d better look elsewhere.
-Despite the variety of videos, there is no clear pathway to progression – your learning is completely down to you.
+If you’re looking for a structured syllabus with a coherent theme tying everything together, then you’d better look elsewhere.
+Despite the variety of videos, there is no clear pathway to progression—your learning is completely up to you.

-Some students might find this a bit overwhelming and would prefer to be spoon fed exactly what to study next and which videos to focus on.
-FluentU is not this kind of course, and those looking for a tailored syllabus should instead find a language tutor or actual language program with a linear structure.
+Some students might find this a bit overwhelming and would prefer to more guidance on what to study next and which videos to focus on.
+FluentU is not this kind of course, and those looking for a tailored syllabus should instead find a language tutor or another language program with a more linear structure.

 Con #2: Lack of Speaking Practice

 One of the biggest problems with FluentU stems from the lack of speaking practice.
-The site does not offer any way for you to practice pronunciation or conversation.
-While you can read the sentences on the videos and try to match what people are talking about, this does not teach you how to command and construct sentences in the language you are trying to learn.
-It’s based more on rote memorization, and that doesn’t always lead to fluency.
+The site does not offer a way for you to practice pronunciation or conversation.
+While you can read the sentences on the videos and try to repeat what is being said, this does not teach you how to command and construct sentences in the language you are trying to learn.
+It’s based more on rote memorization, which doesn’t always lead to fluency.
 This prevents FluentU from receiving a higher rating.

 Con #3: Robotic-sounding Voice Clips

 FluentU relies too much on text-to-speech software for most of the sample sentences and quizzes.
 This leads to a really annoying robotic-sounding voice that is very unnatural and off putting.
-Thankfully, many of the quiz questions have the video clips that you can click on to hear the actual native speaker, but many of these robotic clips will still play automatically.
+Thankfully, you can click on the original videos clips on many of the quiz questions so you can hear the actual native speaker, but many of these robotic clips will still play automatically.
 In the future, we’d like to see more recordings of actual native speakers.

 Con #4: The Videos Are All Streamed Directly From YouTube